 By Engrid Winslow

 There are lots of professional landscape designers out there who can help you put together beautiful flower beds but most of us are on a budget that won’t accommodate such wonderful swaths of elegant beds.
-So, for the rest of us, here are a few basics to consider when planning your spaces for lots of color for as long as possible.
+So, for the rest of us, here is, garden design 101, a few basics to consider when planning your spaces for lots of color for as long as possible.

 Tall in Back, Short in Front